hero image for blog Best Mountain Towns For Second Homes

 Park City is conveniently located just 35 miles east of Salt Lake City and its international airport, making it easily accessible for second homeowners who want to visit frequently.

 The Park City real estate market can be competitive and the demand for second homes in the area is relatively high, making it a potentially lucrative investment.
-From sleek townhomes to luxury cabins, currently the median listing home price per square foot is $2.1M.
+From sleek townhomes to luxury cabins, currently the median listing home price per square foot is $980.

 Sun Valley, Idaho

+This popular mountain town in Idaho enjoys the iconic Sawtooth Mountains as its backdrop.
+Sun Valley is a favorite destination for both winter and summer activities.
 Sun Valley has a reputation for being an exclusive and upscale destination.
 Many celebrities have been known to vacation in this mountain town, adding to its allure.

 Despite its small size, it offers a thriving arts and cultural scene with various events and exhibitions, concerts, film festivals, and more.
 Sun Valley Summer Symphony is one of those standout events, featuring world-class musicians in a series of free concerts.
 It's the largest privately funded free symphony in the U.S.

-You can take a gondola up to Baldy, one of two ski areas at Sun Valley Resort.
+Skiers and snowboarders can take a gondola up to Baldy, one of two ski areas at Sun Valley Resort.
 Patrons love the lack of lift lines, consistent pitch and mix of groomed trails, bowls, and glades.
 Dollar Mountain is well-suited for beginners with its gentler slopes.
 It also has a highly regarded terrain park.

 In the summer, Big Wood River is a popular fly-fishing spot with Rainbow Trout, Brown Trout, and occasionally Brook Trout.
 Many sections of the river are catch-and-release, as a conservation effort to maintain fish populations.
 It's also a favorite area to take a kayak out or go rafting.

+The cornerstone of this mountain town's economy is tourism.
+The ski resort, outdoor recreation, and festivals contribute significantly to the local economy.
 Property values have generally appreciated over time, and there's a demand for vacation rentals, providing potential income opportunities when you're not using your second home.

 The home styles in this area reflect their unique mountain setting, and you'll find mountain chalets, cabins, ranches, and luxury estates.
-Currently the median listing home price per square foot is $2.1M.
+Currently the median listing home price per square foot is $1K.

 Whether you're seeking a winter wonderland for skiing adventures or a serene summer retreat, these mountain towns offer a unique blend of natural beauty and recreation.
 From the rugged allure of Telluride to the powder paradise of Eden, each of these incredible areas on our list are undoubtedly some of the best mountain towns for second homes.